Sputnik (news agency)

-Foundation
+History

 RIA Novosti was Russia's international news agency until 9 December 2013 when it became known as Rossiya Segodnya.
 Dmitry Kiselev, an anchorman of the Russia-1 channel was appointed to be the first president of the reorganized agency.
 He soon announced that Margarita Simonyan was to be editor-in-chief.
-Simonyan told The New York Times in 2017 that she choose Sputnik as the new name "because I thought that’s the only Russian word that has a positive connotation, and the whole world knows it."
+Simonyan told The New York Times in 2017 that she choose Sputnik as the new name "because I thought that's the only Russian word that has a positive connotation, and the whole world knows it."

 Sputnik was launched on 10 November 2014 by Rossiya Segodnya, which is itself funded through RT, owned and operated by the Russian government, and was created via an Executive Order of the President of Russia on 9 December 2013.
 As well as the RIA Novosti news agency, Sputnik's origins can be traced to 1929 when Radio Moscow was launched as the official international broadcasting station of Soviet Union airing across the country, Eastern Europe and Cuba until it was replaced by Voice of Russia in 1993 along with the foreign language services of RIA Novosti.
 RT UK was launched a fortnight earlier.
 According to its editor-in-chief Dmitry Kiselyov, Sputnik was intended to reach a worldwide audience "tired of aggressive propaganda promoting a unipolar world and who want a different perspective".
 The station claims it "tells the untold".
 However, President Vladimir Putin, while visiting the Moscow base of the RT television network in 2013, said the objective behind both the then forthcoming Sputnik agency and RT was to "break the monopoly of the Anglo-Saxon global information streams."

+In April 2017, Sputnik signed a personnel exchange deal with the Global Times, a Chinese Communist Party tabloid.